mongodb/docs/source/reference/commands.rst

    The value specified does not effect the output of the command.

-   See :doc:`/sharding` for more information related to sharding.
+   See :doc:`/core/sharding` for more information related to sharding.

    .. admin-only

+.. describe:: removeshard

+TODO document removeshard

+.. describe:: moveprimary

+TODO document moveprimary

 Aggregation
 ~~~~~~~~~~~